 Already convinced you want to hike Roys Peak for yourself?
 Jump down to the bottom of this post for everything you need to know to plan your hike.
 But if you want to learn more about the experience itself (and read some anecdotes along the way!) read on my friends.

 I awkwardly scooched my way out of my sleeping bag (it turns out sleeping in the back of a hatchback doesn’t offer much space) and woke up Lexie beside me.
 I maneuvered to the front seat and unlocked the car.
 The three other girls we were with were awake and packing up their tent.
 We were all eager to get moving.

 We scarfed down protein bars and fruit, pulled up the backseats of my car and drove 10 minutes from our campsite to the trail head.
 The sky was still pitch black; the starts still visible.
 We would have approximately three hours to make it to the top.
 I turned into the parking lot and stopped the car.
 Backpacks on, headlamps lit, hiking boots tied – we set off on our hike.

 Wait, what is Roys Peak?

 Roys Peak is a popular day hike from the tiny town of Wanaka.
-You may be familiar with Wanaka, for it is home to the famously photographed Wanaka Tree.
+You may be familiar with Wanaka, for it is home to the famously photographed Wanaka Tree as one of the dreamiest destinations in the world.
 See below:

 The hike requires 5-6 hours round trip and a high level of fitness.
 The Department of Conservation describes the tramp romantically, “Walk through alpine meadows and grassland“.